How to create a National Trust gingerbread house

-- Fashion a small Christmas wreath out of some green ready to roll icing and fix into place on the door.
+- If you're making this at Christmas, fashion a small Christmas wreath out of some green ready to roll icing and fix into place on the door.

 - Fix the door to the front panel of the house using your cooled, boiled water and then pipe some small beads of royal icing across the door’s lintel to give it a snowy effect.

 - Knead and roll out your chocolate icing to a depth of about 2mm.
 Then using a small square cutter press out roof tiles.
 Fix these onto the roof panels, again using water, overlapping them for a rustic, tiled roof feel.

 - Melt your dark chocolate in a bowl over some boiling water, this will act as a cement to fix the panels together.

 - Place your wall panels on the cake board using melted chocolate to glue them together.
 Support the walls with dry sponges until the chocolate hardens.

 - Fix the roof panels to the walls using melted chocolate.

 - Once the roof section is set in place create a ridge to run along the roof apex.
 Roll out a sausage of red icing and fix it into place.
 Alternatively you can braid together a sausage of red and white icing to form a twist.